-Interest coverage ratio for the period decreased as a result of lower adjusted EBITDA due to the Primary Variance Drivers combined with higher interest expense from additional borrowings associated with the Q3-2022 acquisition, refinancings completed in 2022 and 2023 and higher borrowing on the Credit Facility.
+Interest coverage ratio for the period decreased as a result of lower Adjusted EBITDA due to the Primary Variance Driver and disposition activity in 2023.
+The REIT's interest expense decreased slightly between the two periods presented primarily as a result of dispositions in 2023 and 2024.

-CLASS B LP UNITS
+Class B LP Units

 The Class B LP Units meet the definition of a financial liability under International Accounting Standard 32, Financial Instruments - Presentation ("IAS 32") and are classified as fair value through profit or loss financial liabilities under IAS 32.
-The Class B LP Units are measured at fair value at each reporting period with any changes in fair value recorded in the statements of income and comprehensive income.
+The Class B LP Units are measured at fair value at each reporting period with any changes in fair value recorded in the statements of loss and comprehensive loss.

-The Class B LP Units, together with the related SV Units, have economic and voting rights equivalent, in all material aspects, to Units.
-The Class B LP Units are exchangeable at the option of the holder on a one-for-one basis for Units.
+The Class B LP Units, together with the related special voting Units, have economic and voting rights equivalent, in all material aspects, to Units.
+They are exchangeable at the option of the holder on a one-for-one basis for Units.
 Each Class B LP Unit entitles the holder to receive distributions from True North Commercial Limited Partnership equivalent to the distributions such holder would have received if they were holding Units.

-As at December 31, 2023, there were 420,887 Class B LP Units issued and outstanding valued at \$4,231 compared to 439,365 Class B LP Units valued at \$14,628 as at December 31, 2022.
-The change in value is due to a decrease in the Unit price from \$33.29 at December 31, 2022 to \$10.05 at December 31, 2023 and the conversion of 16,304 and 2,174 Class B LP Units to Units on June 7, 2023 and November 7, 2023, respectively.
+As at December 31, 2024, there were 418,714 Class B LP Units issued and outstanding valued at \$4,426 compared to 420,887 Class B LP Units valued at \$4,231 as at December 31, 2023.
+The change in value was due to an increase in the Unit price from \$10.05 at December 31, 2023 to \$10.57 at December 31, 2024.

-There have been no further changes in the Class B LP Units outstanding as at March 19, 2024.
+The number of Class B LP Units outstanding as at March 18, 2025 remained unchanged.